 Chopping and drumming their way around the world, Cookin’ NANTA is the Korean show that has captivated audiences around the world.
 It is a rhythmical, non verbal performance containing a gang of comedic chefs who beat out music using everyday kitchen items.
 The jokes come rolling in one after the other in this show and there is also a lot of audience participation.
 This family friendly production is for anyone looking for a good laugh.
 Read More...

-- Opening Hours: : Tuesday to Sunday 20:00, with additional performances on Wednesday, Friday and Saturday at 17:30.
+- Open: : Tuesday to Sunday 20:00, with additional performances on Wednesday, Friday and Saturday at 17:30.

 - Address: RCA Plaza (next to Tops Supermarket), Royal City Avenue